jackzhou2024/CS269i-HW4-Tournament-2024/README.md

 How this works:
 This time, your task is to write an auction strategy, following the template in auctionStrats; i.e., you will implement a function called auctionStrategy, which takes as input two bid prices and return a 2x2 list to represent the auction results (refer to the comments in the examples)

-We will use the biding strategies submitted by students in HW3, and we will run you auction strategy for these bidding bots.
-After 1000-round-repeated auction between each pair of these classmates' auto-bidders, we will calculate the revenue earned by your auction strategy as your score.
+We will use the biding strategies submitted for HW3 by you and your classmates, and we will run you auction strategy for these bidding bots.
+After 10000-round-repeated auction between each pair of these classmates' auto-bidders, we will calculate the revenue earned by your auction strategy as your score.
 A better auction strategy should enable you to earn more revenue.

 We are not specifying the auction format a-priori (see restrictions on auction format below), so your auto-bidder will have to learn how to bid based on feedback (value, bid, payment, and allocation) from previous rounds.

-# Score Calculation
+# Objective
 Your score is the average revenue earned by your auction strategy.

-In our gradescope test, we may include new metric to calcuate the score (e.g. using the welfare instead of revenue).

 # Tasks